testfairy/docs/docs/0531_Bug_Tracking/09_TestFairy_Connect.md

 ## How does it work?

-The key part of TestFairy Connect is the agent service (TFC Agent) that runs on a system, also behind that firewall, connecting to TestFairy's web app and to your bug tracking system.
+The key part of TestFairy Connect is the agent service that runs on a system, within your firewall, connecting to TestFairy's web app and to your bug tracking system.

 ![Overview](/img/testfairy-connect/0-overview.png)

 ## How to Install TestFairy Connect (video tutorial)